updated

 Description

 We are Laurence and Elisa, 2 nature passionate.
 Laurence is from Canada and has co-founded a cacao social enterprise in Guatemala 5 years ago.
 Elisa is from Guatemala and is a bamboo architect.
 We are passionate in farming, natural construction, and social justice.
 We are two very pro-active people that always have a few projects going on around the country.
 Life has been incredibly generous by gifting us a beautiful piece of land on the Atlantic Ocean of Guatemala.
 The land is PARADISE.
 We have a 50m white sand beach, a beautiful house, a private cabin, a large piece of land to plant lots of trees,, and 3 kayaks.
 It is located quite off-gris but public boats from Puerto Barrios to Livingston can stop by.
 There's a nice creek nearby to kayak peacefully.
 Our dream: to transform this land into a food forest with cacao, of course, and bamboo. create a beautiful permaculture garden that can keep this place self-sustainable.
 Host volunteers, guests, and friends to always have a nice community around.
 Create a wellness culture where we support each other, we stay active, we eat well and we care for the land.
 We are also founders of the NGO Give Back to the Source, we usually always have a social project going on.
 We are also connected to a few cacao farms in the region.
 As we are new to the village, we want to take time to know well the community before exploring impactful partnerships.
-There are currently 2 workers with us on the project: Victor and Gloria.
-Victor is the guardian of the land and cares for it on a daily base.
-Gloria is an incredible cook, she makes the best local dishes and she helps with the cleaning of the house.
-They have been connected to this land for over 30 years and hopefully a lot more to come.
-We also have 5 dogs living on the property which are all very dear to us so we highly recommend only dog lovers to apply for volunteering here.
+There are currently 1 worker with, Gloria is an incredible cook, she makes the best local dishes and she helps with the cleaning of the house.
+She's have been connected to this land for over 30 years and hopefully a lot more to come.
+We also have 3 dogs living on the property which are all very dear to us so we highly recommend only dog lovers to apply for volunteering here.
 The izabal region in Guatemala is very special.
 It has a mix of cultures, delicious food, incredible nature and a lot of hidden gems.

 • Types of help and learning opportunities